 There are many beautiful park spaces you can escape to when it all gets a bit on top of you.
 Large parts of the peninsular are set aside for recreation.

 Save Money, do more!

-An attraction pass is a fantastic way to do a number of Paid for Activities all for one set price, that is usually a lot lower than paying separately for the attractions.
-Read our review of the San Francisco CityPASS, which is one of our favourite Passes, here.
+An attraction pass is a fantastic way to do a number of Paid Activities all for one set price, which is usually a lot lower than paying separately for the attractions.
+Read our review of the San Francisco CityPASS, which is one of our favorite Passes, here.

 BONUS – Leave…

-Just a couple of hours down Route one is Monterrey.
-An incredibly beautiful city filled with attraction and things to do.
+Just a couple of hours down Route one is the small city of Monterey, California.
+An incredibly beautiful city filled with attractions and things to do.
 One of Monterey’s biggest draws is its incredible array of Wildlife.
-Seals, Sea Otters, Sea lions, Whales, Dolphins and a whole lot more can be seen frolicking in the waters of Monterrey Bay.
-Its the perfect spot to soak up some nature.
+Seals, Sea Otters, Sea lions, Whales, Dolphins, and a whole lot more can be seen frolicking in the waters of Monterey Bay.
+It’s the perfect spot to soak up some nature.
 And a visit to the Monterey Bay Aquarium will open your eyes further to the wonders of the bays Nature.

 Well worth spending a night or two in this “jewel” of a City.
-Especially if you are head south on route 1.
+Especially if you are heading south on Route 1.
 It’s the perfect gateway to Big Sur.

 This Rugged coastal area, where the mountains meet the sea is one of the most scenic regions of America.
 Highway 1 meanders through the region providing vista after vista of jaw-dropping beauty.
 It’s something that really should not be missed.
 The hardest part of this journey is resisting the urge to stop every 2mins for another incredible photo opportunity.

 Yosemite National Park: 4-5 hours

 Head East out of San Francisco and Yosemite can be reached in around half a day.
 It’s too far for a day trip but overnighting in the Park is a great experience.